aixigo/PREvant/api/README.md

 ## Container Options

+The following table `containers` can be used to set some global options for all the OCI containers that PREvant deploys.
-A table containers can be created with the with the option of Restricting the memory usage of containers, as shown below.
-You can create a table `containers` with following options:
+For example, restricting the memory usage of containers, as shown below.
+For full reference see the example below:

 ```toml
 [containers]